🎥 How to create and trigger hook popups

-To launch your CTA as standalone campaign, add any targeting conditions needed to control which visitors should see this CTA, and then toggle the checkbox to activate the CTA campaign.
+To launch your CTA as a standalone campaign, add any targeting conditions needed to control which visitors should see this CTA, and then toggle the checkbox to activate the CTA campaign.

 Once you've done this, the CTA will begin displaying on your website.